 The additional verification method is not employed until after the user’s password has been verified.
 With MFA, even if a strong user password is compromised, the attacker does not have your smart phone to complete the sign-in.

 EBS can help you with MFA.
 Speak to us about how to get this moving for you.

 We are in the midst of “Lockdown 3.0” as many call it (amongst other things!) and we are sure that we all feel the same… when will it end?!
 But there is a glimmer of hope and we are starting to see the light at the end of the tunnel – just to see family again or visit that favourite pub for a drink, food and socialise!

 From a business point of view, we have really noticed with each lockdown that businesses who have put off implementing changes are subsequently having to rapidly implement better solutions before greater restrictions are imposed.
 As a result, we are seeing huge spikes in demand for our services.
 So, we wanted to ask you to consider what you would do differently if there were to be a Lockdown 4.0?

 We also wanted to take the opportunity to share with you a recent case study we have completed with a customer who enhanced their telephone solution in 2019 and how at the time no one could have predicted a pandemic, let alone the impact the pandemic would have.
-Fortunately for them, their business has not only managed to remain open but also benefited from a 40% increase in sales.
+Fortunately for them, their business has not only managed to remain open but also benefited from a boost in sales.
 Luckily as a key supplier to the agricultural industry, an industry that they knew would not be able to stop during this time, they were able to cope with the increase in demand whilst all office staff worked safely from home.